 - Cannot be used on non-CRM databases.

-- It has limitations on number of entities that you can link in the queries.
+- It has limitations on the number of entities that you can link in the queries.

 Reporting requirements beyond Fetch XML

 You may encounter reporting requirements that are beyond what can be done with Fetch XML.
-If your CRM is on-premise or partner hosted, then one option is to write report using SQL queries.
-If your organization is online, then you might consider writing integration packages that replicates the CRM online data needed for reporting to a local SQL server instance and you can write SSRS reports locally using SQL queries.
-ScribeSoft has a product called Scribe Replication Services that can accomplish this, if you ever have a need to replicate CRM online data to local SQL server.
-You can also use SSIS to write packages that performs the replication.
+If your Dynamics 365 is on-premise or partner hosted, then one option is to write a report using SQL queries.
+If your organization is online, then you might consider writing integration packages that replicate the Dynamics 365 online data needed for reporting to a local SQL server instance and you can write SSRS reports locally using SQL queries.
+ScribeSoft has a product called Scribe Replication Services that can accomplish this if you ever have a need to replicate Dynamics 365 online data to local SQL server.
+You can also use SSIS to write packages that perform the replication.

-The reports written locally can be accessed from CRM online reports area making it appear to the users that they are running the reports from CRM by hiding all the details behind the scene.
-This makes complex reporting possible even with CRM online.
+The reports written locally can be accessed from Dynamics 365 reports area making it appear to the users that they are running the reports from within Dynamics 365 by hiding all the details behind the scene.
+This makes complex reporting possible even with Dynamics 365 online.

-There are a few features of SSRS that are only fully available to CRM when it’s an on-premise installation.
+There are a few features of SSRS that are only fully available to Dynamics 365 when it’s an on-premise installation.

 One of the more useful features with on-premise implementations are complex parameters.
 By adding a combination of parameters in the report, the same report can function for a variety of different roles.
 The parameters chosen can even be used to drive the availability of further parameters, in a nested cascade.
 For example, a timecard report could be run for an entire organization.
 Adding a Department parameter and a User parameter would allow you to run the report for a specific employee within the Billing department.

-Sometimes, users want the report to be automatically emailed to them as attachments, or email reports to user who do not have access to CRM or display reports in user’s dashboards.
+Sometimes, users want the report to be automatically emailed to them as attachments, or email reports to a user who does not have access to CRM or display reports in a user’s dashboard.

-These can be achieved by scheduling reports in the report server.
-For a report to be scheduled, it has to run under a specific user account hardcoded in the report server there are some pros and cons of this approach:
+These can be achieved by scheduling reports on the report server.
+For a report to be scheduled, it has to run under a specific user account hard coded in the report server there are some pros and cons of this approach:

 Hint: Any custom reports that are subscribed and that do not utilize the MSCRM_DataSource need to be outside the CustomReports folder.
 Creating a subscribed report within the CustomReports folder is not supported by Microsoft.
 In the screenshot below, highlighted in yellow are the reports and dataset that are used for subscription and are outside the CustomReports folder.

-Once you have built the report (for online or on-premise CRM), you need to deploy it to your CRM instance.
-First, save your report in a .rdl format, then navigate to the Reports section in CRM.
+Once you have built the report (for online or on-premise), you need to deploy it to your Dynamics 365 instance.
+First, save your report in a .rdl format, then navigate to the Reports section in Dynamics 365.
 Click on New in the Ribbon.

 As you can see, there’s a button to browse to the completed report file.
 There are several fields to fill out for the report.
-Name is important, and does not have to be the same as the Reports SSRS file name.
+The name is important and does not have to be the same as the Reports SSRS file name.
 However, it is recommended to make them similar so you are able to find the right file if maintenance is required.

-CRM reports can have Parent reports, just like in SSRS.
-Categories can be assigned for the report; by default CRM has four categories: Administrative, Marketing, Sales, and Service which align with the navigation pane in CRM.
+Dynamics 365 reports can have Parent reports, just like in SSRS.
+Categories can be assigned for the report; by default, there are five categories: Administrative, Marketing, PSA, Sales, and Service.

 Related record types define which entities the report relates to.
 A Work Time report might relate to Users, while a Pending Sales report might relate to Opportunities as well as the Users who own the opportunities.